-I’ve always been moved by the word activism, each time I read it; alongside names like Pete Seeger, Elizabeth Fry, Thich Nhat Hanh, Ghandi, Joanna Macy, Martin Luther King and so on,
+I’ve always been moved by the word activism, each time I read it; alongside names of those I admire like the peace singer Pete Seeger, poet Maya Angelou, Quaker Elizabeth Fry, Buddhist monk Thich Nhat Hanh, environmentalist Joanna Macy, Civil rights pastor Martin Luther King and so on, I’m sure everyone reading has their own list of inspirations.

-People from all walks of life who in different ways had been described in that way for wanting to make a positive difference to our world, in the words of Joanna Macy, a world, ‘so worthy of saving’.
+People from all walks of life who in different ways had been described as activist for wanting to make positive in our society, our world, in the words of Joanna Macy, a world, ‘so worthy of saving’.

 To be active, what does it mean?